mikemintz/deme/deme_django/docs/usage.rst

 1. From the ``Home Page``, click the ``Edit`` button
 2. The editor uses TinyMCE as a WYSIWYG editor.
 After editing, click ``Save HTML document`` to commit your changes.

+Hiding `Advanced Layout`
+^^^^^^^^^^^^^^^^^^^^^^^^

+To change who can see the advanced layout tools, you'll need to change `Advanced Layout` under `Global Permissions`:

+1. Log in as Admin by clicking on the person icon in the top right of the site, then clicking `Login as` and choosing `Admin`
+2. Go to the site Admin page by clicking its link in the footer
+3. Go to Global Permissions
+4. Under `Everyone`, remove the `Advanced Layout` permission by clicking its [-] button and then save.
+Now the only user who sees the Advanced Layout bar is the Admin.
+5. Let's say we want logged in users to see the Advanced Layout bar but not Anonymous users.
+First, let's allow all users to see the bar by reenabling `Advanced Layout` under `Everyone` by clicking [+] and saving.
+Now, let's click `Assign a Permission to a User` at the very bottom of the permissions and enter `Anonymous` and then click `Add Collection`.
+Next, in the newly generated permission area for Anonymous, add a `New Permission`, from its dropdwon menu select `Advanced Layout`, click [-] to disallow, and then finally `Save Permissions`.
+6. Now if you visit the site as an Anonymous user, you'll no longer see the Advaned Layout tools.

 Understanding DjangoTemplateDocuments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^